-44. Welcomes the action taken to unlock the potential for sectoral action to contribute to fulfilling and implementing national targets, particularly in emission-intensive sectors;
+48. Welcomes the action taken to unlock the potential for sectoral action to contribute to fulfilling and implementing national targets, particularly in emission-intensive sectors;

-45. Reconfirms the need to take into consideration the concerns of Parties with economies most affected by the impacts of response measures, particularly developing country Parties, in line with Article 4, paragraphs 8 and 10, of the Convention;
+49. Recognizes the need to take into consideration the concerns of Parties with economies most affected by the impacts of response measures, particularly developing country Parties, in line with Article 4, paragraphs 8 and 10, of the Convention;

-46. Recognizes the importance of protecting, conserving and restoring ecosystems to deliver crucial services, including acting as net carbon sinks, reducing vulnerability to climate change impacts and supporting sustainable livelihoods, including for indigenous peoples and local communities;
+50. Also recognizes the importance of protecting, conserving and restoring ecosystems to deliver crucial services, including acting as net carbon sinks, reducing vulnerability to climate change impacts and supporting sustainable livelihoods, including for indigenous peoples and local communities;

-47. Encourages Parties to take an integrated approach to addressing those issues in national and local policy and planning decisions;
+51. Encourages Parties to take an integrated approach to addressing the issues referred to in paragraph 50 above in national and local policy and planning decisions;

-48. Recognizes the need to ensure a just transition towards a low-carbon future and the creation of decent work and quality jobs;
+52. Recognizes the need to ensure just transitions that promote sustainable development and eradication of poverty, and the creation of decent work and quality jobs, including through making financial flows consistent with a pathway towards low greenhouse gas

+6 Current draft decision proposed by the President, ##.

+7 It is noted that discussions related to the governance of the Warsaw International Mechanism on Loss and Damage associated with Climate Change Impacts did not produce an outcome: this is without prejudice to further consideration of this matter.

+emission and climate-resilient development, including through deployment and transfer of technology, and provision of support to developing country Parties;

 VIII.
 Collaboration

-49. Recognizes the importance of international collaboration on innovative climate action, including technological advancement across all actors of society, sectors and regions, in contributing to progress towards the objective of the Convention and the goals of the Paris Agreement;
+53. Recognizes the importance of international collaboration on innovative climate action, including technological advancement, across all actors of society, sectors and regions, in contributing to progress towards the objective of the Convention and the goals of the Paris Agreement;

-50. Recalls Article 3, paragraph 5, of the Convention and the importance of cooperation to address climate change and support sustainable economic growth and development;
+54. Recalls Article 3, paragraph 5, of the Convention and the importance of cooperation to address climate change and support sustainable economic growth and development;

-51. Also recognizes the important role of non-Party stakeholders, including civil society, indigenous peoples, youth and other stakeholders in contributing to progress towards the objective of the Convention and the goals of the Paris Agreement;
+55. Recognizes the important role of non-Party stakeholders, including civil society, indigenous peoples, local communities, youth, children, local and regional governments and other stakeholders, in contributing to progress towards the objective of the Convention and the goals of the Paris Agreement;

-52. Encourages continued and strengthened collaboration between Parties and non-Party stakeholders;

-53. Welcomes the improvement of the Marrakech Partnership for Global Climate Action for enhancing ambition;

-54. Commends the high-level champions for their leadership and actions to date to facilitate the scaling up and introduction of new and strengthened voluntary efforts by non- Party stakeholders;

-55. Acknowledges the work of the secretariat engaging with non-Party stakeholders and improving the Non-State Actor Zone for Climate Action platform to also support accountability and track progress of voluntary initiatives;
+56. Welcomes the improvement of the Marrakech Partnership for Global Climate Action8 for enhancing ambition, the leadership and actions of the high-level champions, and the work of the secretariat on the Non-State Actor Zone for Climate Action platform to support accountability and track progress of voluntary initiatives;

+57. Also welcomes the high-level communiqué9 on the regional climate weeks and encourages the continuation of regional climate weeks where Parties and non-Party stakeholders can strengthen their credible and durable response to climate change at the regional level;

-56. Welcomes the informal summary reports by the Chair of the Subsidiary Body for Scientific and Technological Advice on the Ocean and climate change dialogue to consider how to strengthen adaptation and mitigation action, and the Dialogue on the relationship between land and climate change adaptation related matters;
+58. Further welcomes the informal summary reports by the Chair of the Subsidiary Body for Scientific and Technological Advice on the ocean and climate change dialogue to consider how to strengthen adaptation and mitigation action and on the dialogue on the relationship between land and climate change adaptation related matters;

-57. Requests the Chair of the Subsidiary Body for Scientific and Technological Advice to consider how to enhance action on land and climate change under existing UNFCCC processes, and to prepare an informal summary report to be made available to the Conference of the Parties at a future session;
+59. Invites Parties to submit views on how to enhance climate action on land under the existing UNFCCC programmes and activities in paragraph 75 of the report referred to in paragraph 58 above, and requests the Chair of the Subsidiary Body for Scientific and Technological Advice to prepare an informal summary report thereon and make it available to the Conference of the Parties at its twenty-seventh session;

-58. Recognizes that the report on the ocean and climate change dialogue referred to in paragraph 56 above highlighted the need for an integrated approach to strengthen ocean- based action and climate change under the UNFCCC;

-59. Invites the relevant constituted bodies under the UNFCCC to consider how to integrate and strengthen ocean-based action in their existing mandates and workplans, and to report on these activities within the existing reporting processes, as appropriate;
+60. Invites the relevant work programmes and constituted bodies under the UNFCCC to consider how to integrate and strengthen ocean-based action in their existing mandates and workplans and to report on these activities within the existing reporting processes, as appropriate;